Star Wars: Episode IV - A New Hope poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This indicates the protagonist's commitment to Luke commits to leaving Tatooine with Obi-Wan, hiring Han Solo and Chewbacca to transport them to Alderaan.
 They board the Millennium Falcon and escape Imperial forces, launching into hyperspace toward adventure., moving from reaction to action.

 The Collapse moment at 80 minutes (66% through) represents the emotional nadir.
 Here, Obi-Wan Kenobi allows himself to be struck down by Darth Vader, sacrificing himself so Luke and the others can escape.
-Luke witnesses his mentor's death—a literal "whiff of death" that devastates him and removes his guide., demonstrates the protagonist at their lowest point.
+Luke witnesses his mentor's death—a literal "whiff of death" that devastates him and removes his guide., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 71% of the runtime.
 Luke climbs into his X-wing for the Death Star assault, synthesizing his newfound faith in the Force with his piloting skills.
 He chooses to join the attack, embracing his role as a Jedi despite being a farm boy days before., demonstrating the transformation achieved throughout the journey.